Ododo/yourfeeds/README.md

 # Yourfeeds

-Yourfeeds allows you to pull new entries from feeds that you choose.
+Yourfeeds (yrfd) allows you to pull new entries from feeds that you choose.

 Feeds are programmatically defined in the branch yourfeeds-plugins of this repository.